IKATS/IKATS/architecture.md

 ## Architecture principles

 IKATS is developed following the main principles of a microservices achitecture.
 We have structured the components in containers using [Docker](https://docs.docker.com/engine).
-And the deployments of all the system is realised depending of the target :
+And the deployments of all the system is realised depending on the target :
 - Docker Compose for the [IKATS Sandbox](https://github.com/IKATS/ikats-sandbox)
 - [Kubernetes](https://kubernetes.io/) in a cluster.
 The containers images are build from the Github sources by the Docker Hub services and publicily made available through the [IKATS Docker repositories](https://hub.docker.com/r/ikats/).

 These choices are lead to improve the **scalability** and the **reliability** of the application

 The IKATS Toolbox is composed of core components and a set of user tools, the _IKATS operators_ and their associated _IKATS viztools_.
 The Operators and VizTools are API dependant of the IKATS core.
 They are deployed at runtime.
-This allow any power user to modify or contribute to any Viztool or Operator (following the [CONTRIBUTING](CONTRIBUTING.md) guide)
+This allows any power user to modify or contribute to any Viztool or Operator (following the [CONTRIBUTING](CONTRIBUTING.md) guide)

 - _IKATS software core_:
   - [ikats-ingestion](https://github.com/IKATS/ikats-ingestion): IKATS data ingestion application